TamaraGG/Java_spbstu/README.md

-## Step 5: Switch to a database(PostgreSQL, MongoDB, Cassandra, InfluxDB, Firebase, Clickhouse…)
+## Step 6: Implement Caching (Redis, Valkey, Dragonfly, Memcached or any other, but consult with your teacher!)
-- Replace H2 with PostgreSQL.
+- Use Spring Cache.
-- Update application.properties for PostgreSQL connection.
+- Cache task retrieval to improve performance.
-- Use Flyway for database migrations.
+- Search for entries in Caching database, and if not found, then search in database
-- Write new tests.
-Use mockito to mock responses from the database.
+- Set timeouts for values